Roasting: Vegetables

 Some vegetables, such as brussels sprouts, potatoes, carrots, eggplants/aubergines, zucchini/courgette, pumpkin, turnips, rutabagas/swedes, parsnips, cauliflower, asparagus, squash, peppers, yam and plantain, lend themselves to roasting as well.
 Roasted chestnuts are also a popular snack in winter.

 Fish

 Roasting fish is done with whole fish, and will work well with snapper, or any medium-sized, whole round fish such as trout, ocean perch and black sea bass will work.

 Traybake

 In the United States and Britain, a mix of vegetables and meat roasted together in the same pan are known as a traybake.

-Roasts in the context of the meal in Western Europe
+Roasts in the context of the meal

 Roast meats have typically been high-status foods, due in part to the expense and scarcity of meat and in part to the expense of the extra fuel needed for roasting, compared to the fuel used for boiling foods in a pot.
 For that reason, roast meats were the centerpiece of high-status meals for centuries.